rai-project/dlframework/README.md

   kind: CNN # the kind of neural network (CNN, RNN, ...)
   training_dataset: ImageNet # dataset used to for training
   manifest_author: abduld
+hidden: false # hide the model from the frontend
 ```